cisco-open/jalapeno/docs/Jalapeno-hello-world.md

 ###  AQL queries to build a Hello World SR-App

+#### This hello-world app uses Jalapeno's demo-processors (https://github.com/jalapeno/demo-processors), which create the Arango collections shown in the sample queries below.

 #### The goal of this SR-App is to get the SR label stack for the least utilized path between Node 0007 and Node 0019:

 1. Query to get the full link-state topology
 ```
-for l in LSv4_Topology return l
+for l in LSv4TopologyDemo return l
 ```
 ![example topology](diagrams/example-topology.png)